wesleycamargo/azure-docs.pt-br/articles/cloud-services-dotnet-hybrid-app-using-service-bus-relay.md

             }
         }

-2. In the HomeController.cs file in Visual Studio, replace the existing namespace definition with the following code:
+2. No arquivo HomeController.cs no Visual Studio, substitua a definição do namespace existente pelo código a seguir:

         namespace ProductsWeb.Controllers
         {